 It is also possible to walk portions of this section on the beach itself.
 Or you could walk the path one way and the beach part of the return section.
 Please be aware a large part of South Cottesloe Beach is a dog beach.

-Once again walking provides insights into things you just don't see when you are driving or even cycling.
-I spotted lots of interesting plaques about birds, butterflies, reptiles and plants that call this section of the coast home.
+Once again being on foot provides insights into things you just don't see when you are driving or even cycling.
+We spotted lots of interesting plaques about birds, butterflies, reptiles and plants that call this section of the coast home.
 There were also plaques showing where the Elizabeth (1939) and the French ship Naturaliste had been wrecked off the coast.
 As the venue for Sculptures of the Sea each year it appears many Cottesloe residents take this on board and feature sculptures in their homes.
-The council has purchased many sculptures over the years too and these are featured along the way.
+The council has also purchased many sculptures over the years and these are featured along the way.

-Since writing this blog the Nature Discovery Space nature playground has opened up near the Vlamingh Memorial, providing a great place to stop for a breather or an end or begin point for your coastal walk.
-The council must have seen the potential of the coastal shrubbery for cubbies and dens!
+Since writing this blog the Cottesloe Nature Discovery Space nature playground has opened up near the Vlamingh Memorial, providing a great place to stop for a breather or an end or begin point for your coastal walk.
+The council must have also seen the potential of the coastal shrubbery for cubbies and dens!
 If you start your walk closer to the Vlamingh Memorial you can park at Mosman Beach which has great views south to Fremantle.

-I started from North Cottesloe where I enjoyed a coffee from the Blue Duck before heading south until just past the Vlamingh Memorial.
-The walk south took me about 45 minutes as I kept stopping to take photos.
-The return walk was about 30 minutes at a good pace and then I spent another 15 minutes exploring north of the Blue Duck up to the Grant Marine Park.
+We started from North Cottesloe, enjoying a coffee from the Blue Duck before heading south until just past the Vlamingh Memorial.
+The walk south took about 45 minutes with lots of stops for photos.
+The return walk was about 30 minutes at a good pace and then we spent another 15 minutes exploring north of the Blue Duck up to Grant Marine Park.
 All up a round trip of around 6km.
 The Grant Marine Park has its own car park, a small shaded playground and some trails through an area of coastal bush to the rear.
 Many of the plants were labelled so it was an interesting little sidetrip.
 The Cottesloe Coastal Walk is part of the Wardun Beelier Bidi (Seahorse) Trail which forms part of the larger Whadjuk Trail Network.

 The walk is on a dual use pathway and it is mostly flat and easy to navigate.
 There are plenty of tracks to take you down to the beach if you prefer to get your toes wet or if you want to stop for a quick dip in the ocean....it certainly looks inviting!